-Jill Kearns Hayter is an Assistant Professor of Economics in the College of Business
+Jill Kearns Hayter is an Associate Professor of Economics in the College of Business

 and Technology (CBAT) at East Tennessee State University.
 She teaches Principles of